Filter by

 Description

-Dopamine releasing neurons in the substantia nigra pars compacta inhibit target cells in the striatum through postsynaptic activation of γ-aminobutyric acid (GABA) receptors.
+Dopamine-releasing neurons in the substantia nigra pars compacta inhibit target cells in the striatum through postsynaptic activation of γ-aminobutyric acid (GABA) receptors.
 However, the molecular mechanisms responsible for GABAergic signaling remains unknown.
-This study found that inhibitory co-transmission from midbrain dopaminergic neurons does not depend on cell-autonomous GABA synthesis, but...
+This study demonstrated that dopamine-releasing substantia nigra pars compacta neurons do not produce GABA using Aldh1a1 but rely instead on...

 Subject